frcdesign/FRCDesign.org/README.md

     - The "Code Spell Checker" extension is suggested
     - Enable autosave in the ```file``` menu by toggling it on
 5. Make a set of changes.

-    !!! tip
-        All the website files and folders are contained in the ```docs``` folder, except the ```mkdocs.yml``` file which contains the directory for the sidebar of the website
+    - All the website files and folders are contained in the ```docs``` folder, except the ```mkdocs.yml``` file which contains the directory for the sidebar of the website

 6. Whenever you reach a good point to stop where you want to save your changes to the cloud, you want to make what's called a "commit", which is where the changes are saved to the branch.
 You then have to "push" any commits to get them uploaded to the cloud, otherwise they will remain local.
 You can do this through VS Code or GitHub Desktop, but we'll go through GitHub Desktop to keep all version control actions centralized there.
 7. Open Github Desktop and make sure "Changes" on the sidebar is selected.
 All changes selected in the sidebar will be added to the commit (the changes are "staged" for the commit).
 Type a summary of the commit (description optional) and press "Commit to [branch]".
 8. Click the button to push the commit(s) you've made to the cloud (either up above or in the middle of the screen).

-    !!! tip
-        Clicking the "Fetch origin" button will fetch any commits to the current branch that anyone else has made and pushed to the cloud
+    - Clicking the "Fetch origin" button will fetch any commits to the current branch that anyone else has made and pushed to the cloud

 9. To keep your code up to date with the original repository's main branch, open the "branch" menu at the top of the screen and click "Update from main".
 If some commits get pulled to your branch from main, you can push to update your branch in the cloud again.

-    !!! tip
-        Make sure to update your branch from main frequently!
+    - Make sure to update your branch from main frequently!
 If you don't, you may have to resolve big conflicts between your changes and changes someone else made to main.
 If you encounter conflicts, just follow the prompts in GitHub Desktop to open the conflicts in VS Code and solve them there.
 Once all conflicts are resolved, switch back to GitHub Desktop to complete the merge.

 10. Once you're satisfied enough with your set of changes to request to add them to the main website, and have committed all changes, checked for updates, and pushed all commits, create a pull request through the menu in the middle of GitHub Desktop.
 This will bring you to the website where you can describe the changes you made and want to pull to the website and assign an issue that it will fix.
 One of the internal contributors will review your pull request after you submit it and will either approve it and merge it with the main branch or make comments about things that need fixed before it can get merged.